prixladi/class-names/README.md

 ### Ternary Builder

 This is a builder-only feature.
-It is syntax sugar for ternary-like conditions for classes.
+It is jus a syntax sugar for ternary-like conditions for classes.
 It uses the first provided class if the predicate is true otherwise returns the second provided class.

 1) Without ternary